+Hundreds feared killed after eastern Libya hit by ‘catastrophic’ flooding

-At least 150 killed as devastating Storm Daniel sweeps eastern Libya
+At least 150 killed, hundreds more feared dead as Storm Daniel sweeps Libya

-Dozens remain missing, as powerful storm and floods collapses buildings in Libya’s east.

-A powerful storm and floods in eastern Libya has killed at least 150 people dead in Derna city, according to the Red Crescent in Benghazi.
+Head of self-proclaimed government based in eastern Libya says up to 2,000 people are feared dead and thousands more are missing.

+Hundreds of people are feared dead in eastern Libya after heavy flooding caused by Storm Daniel swept away entire neighbourhoods and wrecked homes in multiple coastal towns, with the city of Derna “cut off completely” following the bursting of two ageing dams.

+As many as 2,000 people were feared dead, according to the prime minister of a self-proclaimed government based in eastern Libya, Osama Hamad.
+He added on Monday that thousands were missing, but did not cite where his figures had come from.

+Ahmed al-Mosmari, a spokesman for the country’s armed forces based in the east, told a news conference that the death toll in Derna had surpassed 2,000.
+He said there were between 5,000 and 6,000 reported missing.
+Al-Mosmari attributed the catastrophe to the collapse of two nearby dams that caused a lethal flash flood.

-The head of the organisation in the city, Kais Fhakeri, told Al Jazeera on Monday that the death toll could rise to 250, after water levels in the city rose as high as three metres (10 feet).
+The head of the Red Crescent in Benghazi, Kais Fhakeri, has confirmed that Storm Daniel has killed at least 150 people dead in Derna, after water levels in the city rose as high as three metres (10 feet).

-Dozens are also missing, authorities said.
-Othman Abduljaleel, the health minister of a self-proclaimed government based in Libya’s east, said that at least 50 others were missing as a result of the storm, which hit the region on Sunday and Monday.
+“The city of Derna is completely surrounded by mountains, and these dams collapsed,” said Al Jazeera’s Malik Traina, reporting from the capital, Tripoli, in Libya’s west.
+“Some experts are saying more than 30 million cubic square metres of water was dumped into the city, and we’re starting to see pictures of entire neighbourhoods destroyed.”

+On Monday, Derna resident Ahmed Mohamed said, “We were asleep, and when we woke up, we found water besieging the house.
+We are inside and trying to get out.”

+Search-and-rescue operations will be a challenge as Libya remains divided between two rival administrations, one in the east and one in the west, each backed by militias and foreign governments.

+Meanwhile, the Libyan Presidential Council based in Tripoli declared three parts of the country’s eastern Cyrenaica province a disaster area due to floods, and asked for international help.

-Footage on social media showed people stranded on the roofs of their vehicles as Storm Daniel hit the cities of Benghazi, Susa, Bayda, al-Marj and Derna.
+Footage from across eastern Libya showed people stranded on the roofs of their vehicles as Storm Daniel hit the cities of Benghazi, Susa, Bayda, al-Marj and Derna on Sunday and Monday.

-“We were asleep, and when we woke up, we found water besieging the house.
-We are inside and trying to get out,” Derna resident Ahmed Mohamed said on Monday.

 Outside of Derna, at least 12 people have been reported dead in the eastern town of Bayda, the town’s main medical centre said.
 Another seven people were reported dead in the coastal town of Susa in northeastern Libya, according to the Ambulance and Emergency Authority.
 Seven others were reported dead in the towns of Shahatt and Omar al-Mokhtar, the minister said.